guigolab/pb_gen/README.md

 Here are the most notable differences between `pb_gen` and the [standard IsoSeq pipeline](https://github.com/PacificBiosciences/IsoSeq_SA3nUP/wiki/Tutorial:-Installing-and-Running-Iso-Seq-3-using-Conda):

 - `pb_gen` does not trim poly(A) tails from the reads.
 - `pb_gen` skips the clustering step (`isoseq3 cluster`).
 Inter-read clustering is considered optional.
-Clutering reads into non-redundant transcript models is performed by LyRic at a later stage, based on their alignment to the reference genome.
+Clustering reads into non-redundant transcript models is performed by LyRic at a later stage, based on their alignment to the reference genome.

 ## Online resources